gimlet-io/gimlet-website/src/docs/reconfiguring-upgrading-and-making-custom-changes-to-stacks.md

 The implemented [Github Action](https://github.com/gimlet-io/gimlet-stack-updater-action/pull/11)

 - periodically checks for updates,
-- runs `stack update` on new versions
+- runs `gimlet stack update` on new versions
 - and opens a Pull Request with the new version
 - it can also assign you as reviewer